codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 Take some time to look around the project that's been created with your coach.
 What files are there?
 How do you run your app?

-If you are running on Mac OS X Catalina, try running the preview to see what the default project provides.
+If you are running on Mac OS Big Sur or Catalina, try running the project on the iOS simulator to see what the default project provides.

 If this is your first time running Xcode, then this may take a few minutes.
 This is normal, the next time you run the preview it will be much faster.